 The village of Polop is located inland in the Costa Blanca North in an area known as the Marina Baja (Baxia).
 The local economy is based mainly on agriculture, almond, citrus fruits and olive trees are among the major crops so much of the surrounding countryside is covered in polythene to act as giant greenhouses.

 The village is a delight to explore and perfect for a morning or afternoon stroll.
-The hill, where the old castle used to be is encircled by a medieval wall, and is a 'must' to walk up.
+The hill, where the old castle used to be is encircled by a medieval wall, and is a 'must' to walk up you will also find the old Municipal Cemetery here.
 Follow the zig zag path and you'll be well rewarded with some fabulous views.

 if you visit on a Wednesday there is a small street market in the morning.

 Also worth visiting is the museum of Gabriel Miro who was a famous writer and poet who lived in Polop in the early 1900’s.
 His house has been turned into a fantastic museum and entry is free.

 The City council acquired the museum dedicated to Gabriel Miró in 2011.
 It is located on the Plaza de los Chorros.
 The great and unrepeatable writer, Gabriel Miró stayed for long periods of times in Polop and liked to walk.
 These walks inspired him to write one of the famous works of universal literature, Años y Leguas (Years and Leagues).
 The Museum is really worth a visit, and it is completely FREE.
 Objects that were important in his life decorate it.
 In addition, the same building houses the tourism office, so it is ideal to stop to ask for information and grab a map.

 The main town square is famous for its natural “Fonts” El Fuente de los chorros and has over 200 individual outlets that draw people from far and wide for its waters, you will still see locals fill bottles of fresh water for use at home.